ecfesa/esp32-temperature-sensor/README.md

 # ESP32 Temperature Monitor with MQTT

-This project uses an ESP32 to monitor temperature via an analog input, and sends the temperature data to a remote server using MQTT.
+This project uses an ESP32 to monitor temperature via an analog input and sends the temperature data to a remote server using MQTT.
 The project also includes a Wi-Fi configuration portal using the ESP32's built-in capabilities, allowing easy setup and management of Wi-Fi credentials.

 ## Features